JosephClay/signal-js/README.md

 ## signal

-A small (3.3KB minified, 2.6KB gzipped) and fast JavaScript event system with no dependencies.
+A small (3.78KB minified, 3.6KB gzipped) and fast event system with no dependencies and namespacing.
+Built for performance.
 Great as a pubsub or to add event emitters to your code.

 `npm install signal-js`